sindresorhus/execa/readme.md

 Type: `string | URL`

-Use a file as input to the child process' `stdin`.
+Use a file as input to the subprocess' `stdin`.

 See also the [`input`](#input) and [`stdin`](#stdin) options.